manuganji/manuganji.github.io/_posts/2014-01-12-config-mysqlon-azure.markdown

 mysql -u root -p
 {% endhighlight %}
 To create a new MySQL user, run the following at the mysql> prompt
-{% highlight bash %}
+{% highlight mysql %}
-CREATE USER ‘mysqluser’@’localhost’ IDENTIFIED BY ‘password’;
+CREATE USER 'mysqluser'@'localhost' IDENTIFIED BY 'password';
 {% endhighlight %}
 Create a database and give all privileges to mysqluser
 {% highlight mysql %}
 CREATE DATABASE testdatabase;

-GRANT ALL ON testdatabase.* TO ‘mysqluser’@’localhost’ IDENTIFIED BY ‘password’;
+GRANT ALL ON testdatabase.* TO 'mysqluser'@'localhost' IDENTIFIED BY 'password';
 {% endhighlight %}

 Other options in this command are

 {% highlight mysql %}
 # give permission on all databases to mysqluser from localhost
-GRANT ALL ON *.* TO ‘mysqluser’@’localhost’ IDENTIFIED BY ‘password’;
+GRANT ALL ON *.* TO 'mysqluser'@'localhost' IDENTIFIED BY 'password';

 # give permission on testdatabase to mysqluser connecting
 # from the particular ip 123.234.132.412
-GRANT ALL ON testdatabase.* TO ‘mysqluser’@’123.234.132.412’ IDENTIFIED BY ‘password’;
+GRANT ALL ON testdatabase.* TO 'mysqluser'@'123.234.132.412' IDENTIFIED BY 'password';
 {% endhighlight %}

 For a complete list of options available you should consult [MySQL Docs](http://dev.mysql.com/doc/refman/5.5/en/grant.html)